How to Get Asphalt Off Shoes

 3. Do not wear asphalt-stained shoes until they have been cleaned, as the stain will spread.

-Frequently Asked Questions
+Frequently Asked Questions:

-Can You Remove Asphalt From Shoes?
+Q3: Can I Use a Pressure Washer to Remove Asphalt From My Shoes?

 Conclusion